Freehold or leasehold, rented or flat sharing. Find out why flat insurance is different to house insurance.

 There are two types of insurance for your flat: buildings insurance and contents insurance.

-Buildings insurance for flats covers the actual structure of the building against things like flood, fire, vandalism and theft.
-The structure includes the walls, footpaths, private garages and permanent fixtures and fittings.
+Buildings insurance for flats covers the physical structure of the building against risks like floods, fires, vandalism, and theft.
+The 'physical structure of the building' includes things like walls, footpaths, private garages, and permanent fixtures or fittings.
+So you can rest assured the building itself is covered should the worst happen.

 Home contents insurance covers you for damage to the contents of your flat.
 This includes soft furnishings, televisions, valuables and household goods that are ruined by flood, fire, vandalism or theft.
 You can also get additional insurance for accidental damage to your contents.
 Sometimes, if you're renting your flat, this is called tenants insurance.

 Whether you need freeholder building insurance or not, depends on whether you own the freehold.
 Often, the landlord holds the freehold and will be responsible for insuring the building.
 If you own the freehold, or if you're part of a committee that owns the building, you are collectively responsible for the buildings insurance.

 Insuring a building of flats is more complicated than insuring a single house.
 Aside from checking that the rebuild costs are covered and the insurance company will pay for alternative accommodation if all occupants need to move out after a fire or flood, you should also check that the insurance covers: